 When selling a buy-to-let property, knowing the available deductions for capital gains tax on property is essential.
-In fact, these deductions help with better capital gains tax optimisation.
+In fact, these deductions help with better capital gains tax optimization.
 Additionally, they can significantly lower your capital gains tax on property, ultimately saving you more money.
 So, let’s explore these deductible expenses and see how they can benefit you.

 Acquisition Costs: These are the expenses you incur when purchasing the property.
 They include: